jrl-umi3218/perceptionsoftwarecollection/README.md

   - [equi2equi](https://github.com/PerceptionRobotique/equi2equi) - warps an equirectangular image to a sphere, transform it, then map back to the equirectangular plane
   - [dual2dual](https://github.com/PerceptionRobotique/dual2dual) - warps a dualfisheye image to a sphere, transform it, then map back as a dualfisheye image

+- Masking depth map: [ros_mask_depth_map](https://github.com/isri-aist/ros_mask_depth_map) - use a dynamic mask to mask the depth map of an RGBD camera captured on the fly

 - Fiducial markers for panoramic vision: [ArUcOmni](https://github.com/GuicarMIS/ArUcOmni) - detection and pose estimation of ArUco marker observed by a camera obeying the unified central model